top of page

 ** This page explains the difference between a true sargassum barrier and the "oil-boom" barrier that's installed in Akumal Bay.

-compares the effectiveness of barriers versus manual beach removal.
+And this chart compares the effectiveness of barriers versus manual beach removal.

 Project Overview